IvetteMcDermott/SebsStoreToys/README.md

 The functionality for reply the reviews had been taken from, being the simplest one found https://stackoverflow.com/questions/71396075/i-want-to-make-reply-to-comments-feature-in-django

-On CSS, there had been couple of animations used in the project, with minor changes, as follow
+On CSS, there had been couple of animations used in the project, with minor changes, as follows

 ANIMATED slogan taken from tutorial in Youtube
 smashtheshell: https://www.youtube.com/watch?v=2NxUssDAxoY